 N.B.
-The Description field is a free-text field and this information can be searched for using the Warnings / Conditions / Behaviours search criteria and entering a keyword e.g. Intervention.
+The Description field is a free-text field and this information can be searched for using the Warnings / Conditions / Behaviours search criteria in the Report and entering a keyword e.g. Intervention.

 For example, Tim has an allergy to peanuts and this has been added as a Medical Condition Warning and assigned a Risk Level of 'Red':

 N.B.
-The Condition field displays a selected option from the list of Medical Conditions which have been configured in System Preferences, and this information can be searched for selecting this option in the Warnings / Conditions / Behaviours search criteria.
+The Condition field displays a selected option from the list of Medical Conditions which have been configured in System Preferences, and this information can be searched for by selecting this option in the Warnings / Conditions / Behaviours search criteria of the Report.

-For example, Claudio displays anti-social behaviour and this has been added as a Behaviour Warning and assigned a Risk Level of 'Amber':
+For example, Jamie displays anti-social aggressive behaviour when in certain environments and this has been added as a Behaviour Warning and assigned a Risk Level of 'Amber':

 N.B.
-The Behaviour field displays a selected option from the list of Behaviours which have been configured in System Preferences, and this information can be searched for selecting that option in the Warnings / Conditions / Behaviours search criteria.
+The Behaviour field displays a selected option from the list of Behaviours that have been configured in System Preferences, and this information can be searched for by selecting that option in the Warnings / Conditions / Behaviours search criteria of the Report.